 What you can do for your home

-If you have air cleaners with high-efficiency particulate air (HEPA) filters, turn them on.
+If you have air purifiers with high-efficiency particulate air (HEPA) filters, turn them on.
 Closing doors and windows and running a portable HEPA filter may lower the smoke concentration and relieve symptoms.
 Make sure the HEPA filter is the appropriate size for the room.

 Learn more about protecting your indoor air from outdoor pollutants.